 A lease will be for a fixed term.
-Historically most flat leases were for 99 years, although more recent leases may be for 125 years.
-It is also not uncommon for leases to be for 999 years (often somewhat misleadingly termed a “virtual freehold”).
+Historically most flat leases were typically for 99 years, although more recent leases are often for 125 years.
+Occasionally leases are granted for 999 years (often somewhat misleadingly termed a “virtual freehold”).

-The rent payable under a long residential lease will normally be quite modest (often between £50 and £250) and reflects the fact that the lessee will usually be responsible for paying all the costs in connection with the maintenance and repair of the flat and will have also paid a considerable sum to purchase the lease in the first place.
+The rent payable under a long residential lease will normally be quite modest (often between £50 and £250 a year) and reflects the fact that the lessee will usually be responsible for paying all the costs in connection with the maintenance and repair of the flat and will have also paid a considerable sum to purchase the lease in the first place.